 As offline and online retail converge into a single, seamless channel, AI-powered experiences will become essential for retailers to meet their customers’ needs, no matter when, where and how they choose to shop.
 As a blanket term, AI refers to any number of cognitive softwares that can act, sense and build upon stores of information.
 Although it has been used to power backend processes, AI is becoming a more sophisticated tool to power differentiated services, curate products and even facilitate a more present, human connection between retailers and their customers.

-By aggregating data and streamlining decision making, retailers can ensure their shoppers receive personalized service and relevant, informed assistance.
+By aggregating data and streamlining decision making, retailers can ensure their shoppers receive personalised service and relevant, informed assistance.
 Here are some of the ways that AI can contribute to the customer experience of tomorrow:

 AI derives actionable Insights from multiple sources of data.